-This decadent Cheesecake Peanut Butter Brownies Recipe makes it so you don’t have to decide between chocolate, peanut butter, and cheesecake, now you don’t have to!
-These rich, fudgy chocolate brownies are laced with a hint of peanut butter, and then topped with rich and creamy no-bake peanut butter cheesecake.
+This decadent Cheesecake Peanut Butter Brownies Recipe makes it so you don’t have to decide between chocolate, peanut butter, and cheesecake!
+The rich, fudgy chocolate brownie base is made with peanut butter, and then topped with rich and creamy no-bake peanut butter cheesecake.
 The best part is, each serving has just 7g net carbs!

 It was my go-to dessert there.
 After trying it, I don’t think I ever ordered a different kind of cheesecake!
 But after going low carb, it was of course out the window.

 I’m a firm believer that low carb and keto desserts are a great tool to help keep you on track.
 I wanted to come up with a recipe that simulates that deliciously sugar-crazed chocolate peanut butter cheesecake, and these low carb Cheesecake Peanut Butter Brownies do a great job!

 The Best Low Carb Peanut Butter Brownies Recipe

 I used my Almond Butter Brownies as the base for these Peanut Butter Brownies.
 I basically just swapped out peanut butter for almond butter (both work great here!).
 And then the real fun begins!